Llangadog to Carreg Cennen

-On some maps, Bethlehem may be marked as a terminus of the Beacons Way.
-Indeed some websites observe the pleasing symmetry of a route between “Holy Mountain and Bethlehem.”
+On some maps, Bethlehem is a terminus of the Beacons Way.
+Some websites observe the pleasing symmetry of a route between “Holy Mountain and Bethlehem.”
 However, recently the route has been extended on both ends, to the rail stations of Abergavenny (east) and Llangadog (west)—presumably to encourage the conflation of train journeys and walking.

 From Bethlehem we ascended and crossed the vast Iron Age fort, Carn Goch.
 After this, a fine, swirling, misty rain began and continued to characterise the remainder of our walk.
 Occasional ascents were strenuous, but never properly steep, as we meandered amongst the foothills of the Mynydd Du.
 Roundels regularly marked the coincidence of new Heart of Wales Line Trail with the Beacons Way, in this section of the route.